PacLII Home | Databases | WorldLII | Search | Feedback

 (c) a senior maritime officer of the Ministry, appointed by the Director General.

-(3) The Evaluation Committee may meet to carry out the responsibilities as set out in subsection (4), ver ther there is a vacancy in the office of the Regulator.
+(3) The Evaluation Committee may meet to carry out the responsibilities as set out in subsection (4), wherever there is a vacancy in the office of the Regulator.

 (a) evaluate on merit, all candidates for the position of Regulator; and